 Research Animal Statistics

-USDA APHIS recently posted the 2014 Annual Report of Animals Used in Research (PDF).
-A summary analysis was provided by Speaking of Research.
+USDA APHIS recently posted the Annual Report Animal Usage by Fiscal Year, 2015 (PDF).
+A summary analysis of the 2014 data was provided by Speaking of Research.

 Ethological Standards for NHPs